onelocom/knowledge-base/content/whats-onelo.md

     * links between files written in the content
     * some [metadata](file-metadata.md) specified in the file and understandable by Onelo
 3. __Inferred__: The structure is created based on some machine learning or natural language processing algorithms

+The structures extracted will be stored in the cache as well.

 ## Export structures